jundalisay/superb/content/en/research/sarkar/idea/chapter-08.md

 In Sanskrit, bhava means “to become”.

-Here, Puruśa has become the universe of creation and therefore Puruśa is called Bhava.
+Here, Puruśa has become the universe of creation and therefore Purusa is called Bhava.

 The practical difference between Bhava and Bhavánii is the maximum, whereas the difference between Bhaerava and Bhaeravii was tending from the theoretical to the practical aspect.